fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 }
 ```

-Now that you know how to create a simple map, try customizing different map attributes.
+Now that you know how to create a simple map try customizing different map attributes.
 You can apply the following customizations to maps:

 ## Show full names in map labels